 Raising smart kids is an intensely personal undertaking.
-A child’s very first connection to the world is through their parents ? if this relationship is positive, they will view the world as a positive; and if not, then the world will be a negative place.
-This difference in viewpoints will have a profound effect on a child?s emotional security which will ultimately affect their intellectual development, interpersonal relationships, and their success as a productive adult.
+A child’s very first connection to the world is through their parents.
+If this relationship is positive, they will have a positive view of the world.
+If the relationship with the child is not positive they will view the world as a negative place.
+This difference in viewpoints will have a profound effect on a child’s emotional security which will ultimately affect their intellectual development, interpersonal relationships, and their success as a productive adult.

-Success is, first of all, a personal responsibility ? it?s up to you and your children to fulfill your responsibilities along with expecting others to fulfill theirs.
-It?s not about money, although having money certainly makes it easier in some ways.
+Success is, first of all, a personal responsibility.
+It’s up to you and your children to fulfil your responsibilities along with expecting others to fulfil theirs.
+It’s not about money, although having money certainly makes it easier in some ways.
 It’s also not about test scores or IQ, or having small classes all the time, or the best teachers in every subject.
-It’s not even about going to the ?best? schools.
-It?s about how you as a parent relate to and nurture your children, and about how your children learn and grow at each critical step along the way.
-It’s about personal responsibility ? yours and theirs.
+It’s not even about going to the ‘best’ schools.
+It’s about how you as a parent relate to and nurture your children, and about how your children learn and grow at each critical step along the way.
+It’s about personal responsibility; yours and theirs.

 Beginning with kindergarten, Jason is in school for 13 years before going off to work or college.
 If he’s in a preschool, that’s 15 years.
 In those 15 years Jason will have dozens of teachers in very different types of classrooms, large classes and small ones, fun classes and those not-so-fun, and excellent teachers along with mediocre and even poor teachers.
 No way around it, none of your children will have the ‘perfect’ school or classroom all the time.
 And I say that’s OK, because if Jason always has everything go his way, he never learns to deal with obstacles and imperfections in himself and others, critical skills for success.